is06/n64-assembly/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0

 This is the very first version of this N64 Assembly Support, I hope it will help you make awesome N64 games!